When to go to Cambodia?

 As in any respectable tropical country, Cambodia is no exception and only has two seasons:

-- The rainy season is from May to October.
+- The rainy season runs from May to October.
 Let’s say it straight away: it is a hot and very humid period.
 There is a lot of heavy rain due to the monsoon, but it rarely rains all day long…

 When to go to Cambodia by region?